Christmas stockings are a wonderful way to add cheer to your holiday decor and create lasting family traditions.

 Approximate finished size:13½” x 20½”

-- 28 x 3½” squares made up from as many fabrics as you would like
+- 28 x 3½” squares made up with as many fabrics as you would like

 - Batting approx 15″ x 22″